Tiaobigode88/Tiaobigode88/README.md

 - 👋 Hi, I’m **César**
 - 👀 I’m interested in aprender linguagem de programação
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning códigos de programação
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me no Instagram @cesinha_aqs

 <!---
 Tiaobigode88/Tiaobigode88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.